-Depending on where you are in the country, you might normally be marking the legacy of a generous pair of conjoined twins, taking part in the rough and tumble of an inter-village battle, or even baptising a doll in a magical well.
+Depending on where you are in the country, you might find yourself marking the legacy of a generous pair of conjoined twins, taking part in the rough and tumble of an inter-village battle, or even baptising a doll in a magical well.

-Obviously, many were consumed.
-But as part of the celebration of Easter, marking the resurrection of Jesus Christ with echoes of older, seasonal rites, eggs might have also been decorated, displayed or used in various games and activities.
+Obviously, many were eaten.
+But as part of the Easter celebrations, marking Jesus’ resurrection with echoes of older, seasonal rites, eggs might have also been decorated, displayed or used in various games and activities.

-Some egg-rolling events are still around the country, including one at Avenham Park in Preston, Lancashire.
+Some egg-rolling events are still around the country including one at Avenham Park in Preston, Lancashire.
 Afterwards, shells from the eggs that get broken must be smashed into tiny pieces to avoid witches using them as boats!

 Egg jarping involves using hard-boiled eggs a bit like conkers, smashing them together to see whose is the toughest!
 The trick is to crack the shell of your opponent’s egg without breaking your own.
 Rules were apparently drawn up by the World Egg Jarping Association.
 These say that each egg must be held firmly in the hands of the contenders, with one player holding theirs with the pointed end upwards.

 The other player must bring down the pointed end of their egg to try to crack the other’s shell.
 If your egg cracks, you’ve lost.
-But if neither egg’s shell is cracked, the players change places and the jarping continues until only one intact egg remains, held by the victor!
+But if neither egg’s shell is cracked, the players change places and the jarping continues until only one intact egg remains, held by the victor.

-In some local Easter customs we still see the phrase ‘pace eggs’ used – the word ‘pace’ coming from ‘pasch’, the old English word for Easter.
+In some local Easter customs, we still see the phrase ‘pace eggs’ used – the word ‘pace’ coming from ‘pasch’, the old English word for Easter.
 For example, pace egg plays with their colourful characters have traditionally taken place in Heptonstall, West Yorkshire.

 Bottles and battles

 To thank God for sending the helpful hare, the women donated money to the church.
 The vicar agreed that in return he would provide the poorer villagers with a hare pie, loaves, and beer every Easter Monday.
 The villagers would fight for the food and drink and one year, people from the nearby village of Medbourne snuck in and stole the beer.

 Matches are traditionally held on Good Friday, Easter Tuesday and the following Saturday, all raising money for charity.
 Around a thousand players on each team battle to get the ball into their opponents’ goal, the Uppies representing the top, or east, side of the town, and the Downies the area downhill on the west.

-Friendly village rivalry also drives the bog race (Race of the Boggmen) that would have taken place each Easter Monday between the locals of Haughley and Great Finborough in Suffolk.
+Friendly village rivalry also drives the bog race (Race of the Boggmen) that takes place each Easter Monday between the locals of Haughley and Great Finborough in Suffolk.
 This originated in a dispute over whose team of workmen were being given a job at Boyton Hall sometime in the late 1800s.

 The ceremony begins with the reading of a blessing to the people and nature around the area, and a reading of a Cornish ode to water.
 Then dolls are gently dunked under the surface of the water.
 This Good Friday activity died out in the 1920s but was revived by the Cornish Ancient Sites Protection Network in the early 2000s.